 IPs know the reliable sources and are familiar with reading scientific studies and being able to translate those findings to staff in an understandable way.

-“Infodemic” combines the words “information” and “epidemic,” typically referring to rapid, far-reaching spread of both accurate and inaccurate information about a topic such as disease.
-The word first appeared in 2003 but has seen increased use during the COVID-19 pandemic.
+“Infodemic” combines the words “information” and “epidemic,” typically referring to rapid, far-reaching spread of both accurate and inaccurate information about a topic such as disease or treatment.1 The word first appeared in 2003 but has seen increased use during the COVID-19 pandemic.2

 The volume of information disseminated since the beginning of the pandemic has been tremendous.
 In addition to scientific articles and journals based on research about the novel virus and its impact, there have been government statements, health agency advisories, news articles, opinion pieces, and a tidal wave of social media postings and commentary.